cdn-specs/control-header/draft-cdn-control-header.md

 ## Cache Behavior

-A Cache that implement this specification has an ordered list of the targeted field names that it uses for caching policy, with the order reflecting priority from most applicable to least.
-This list might be fixed, user-configurable, or generated per request, depending upon the implementation.
+A Cache that implement this specification has a _target list_ - an ordered list of the targeted field names that it uses for caching policy, with the order reflecting priority from most applicable to least.
+The target list might be fixed, user-configurable, or generated per request, depending upon the implementation.

 For example, a CDN cache might support both CDN-Cache-Control and a header specific to that CDN, ExampleCDN-Cache-Control, with the latter overriding the former.
-Its list would be:
+Its target list would be:

 ~~~
   [ExampleCDN-Cache-Control, CDN-Cache-Control]
 ~~~

-When a cache that implements this specification receives a response with one or more of of the header field names on its list, the cache MUST select the first (in list order) field with a valid, non-empty value and use that to determine the caching policy for the response, and MUST ignore the Cache-Control and Expires header fields in that response, unless no valid, non-empty value is available from the listed header fields.
+When a cache that implements this specification receives a response with one or more of of the header field names on its target list, the cache MUST select the first (in target list order) field with a valid, non-empty value and use that to determine the caching policy for the response, and MUST ignore the Cache-Control and Expires header fields in that response, unless no valid, non-empty value is available from the listed header fields.

 Note that this is on a response-by-response basis; if no applicable targeted field is present, valid and non-empty, a cache falls back to other cache control mechanisms as required by HTTP {{!I-D.ietf-httpbis-cache}}.

-Targeted fields that are not on a cache's list of applicable field names MUST NOT change that cache's behaviour, and MUST be passed through.
+Targeted fields that are not on a cache's target list MUST NOT change that cache's behaviour, and MUST be passed through.

 Caches that use a targeted field MUST implement the semantics of the following cache directives: